bbgportfolio/AffinityCode/README.md

 1.2 Contributions by Hunter Duzac

 ### About
 _Affinity_ is a relaxing puzzle game with a minimalist aesthetic.
-Players piece together handmade jigsaw puzzles.
+Players piece together handmade jigsaw puzzles while listening to soothing music produced by their playing and the background theme.

 <p align="center">
 <img src=/images/image1.png>